 - 100% undyed wool

 - Spot clean as needed and vacuum regularly.

-Due to the nature of handmade goods, slight variations will occur, making each piece one of a kind.
+Due to the nature of handmade goods, slight variations occur.